South Carolina is home to various bird species, including owls.

 7. Northern Saw-Whet Owl

-Coming up next on this list of the types of owls in South Carolina is the Northern Saw-whet Owl, a small owl with a distinctive tuft on its head.
+Next on this list of the types of owls in South Carolina is the Northern Saw-whet Owl, a small owl with a distinctive tuft on its head.

-It is found in the eastern United States and parts of Canada and is also known to inhabit South Carolina.
+It is found in the eastern United States and parts of Canada and is known to inhabit South Carolina.

-This owl species has a grayish-brown coloring, with white spots and bars that can be seen on its back and wings.
+This owl species is grayish-brown in color, with white spots and bars on its back and wings.Â

 This owl species is rarely seen due to its nocturnal habits and the thick forest cover it prefers.